Hanley, Speakman square off in House District 68 debate

 Asked what the Assembly could do to help alleviate the shortage of doctors in the state, Speakman said the "jury is still out" on whether to build a medical school at the University of Rhode Island, one of the suggested remedies.
 Hanley, too, said he needed more information on the proposed URI med school.
 Speakman did say the state needs to increase its reimbursement rates for physicians to "at least make them equivalent with Massachusetts and Connecticut so our docs don't leave to go practice there."

-Asked if they supported a ban on assault weapons, Hanley said he did not, saying he was for "firm background checks and red flag laws."
+On the topic of their support for a ban on assault weapons, Hanley said he did not, saying he was for "firm background checks and red flag laws."
 He said he respected the Second Amendment of the United State Constitution, not without limits and claimed most shootings occur with the use of handguns.

 Speakman said she was a supporter of the ban, stating assault weapons are for the military and police and that they have "no business in hands of civilians."
 Speakman also said that "mass shootings are carried out with assault weapons," not handguns.

 Speakman said the state "already plays a significant role, that government must have an "all hands on deck" approach and it must do more to "incentivize change.
-She added of Hanley suggesting to hold off until certain technologies to catch up, "We can't afford to wait."
+She added of Hanley suggesting to hold off until certain technologies catch up, "We can't afford to wait."

 The most spirited exchange of the event came with a discussion on changes made to building codes at the state level.